-Yongin in South Korea has been selected to host the International Linguistics Olympiad 2019 (IOL 2019).
-IOL 2019 will bring together 180 of the world's top young problem solvers from 30 countries to pit their wits against the languages of the world.
-The venue is the HUFS Global Campus in Yongin.
+Castletown on the Isle of Man has been selected to host the International Linguistics Olympiad 2022 (IOL 2022).
+IOL 2022 will bring together 220 of the world's top young problem solvers from 36 countries to pit their wits against the languages of the world.
 Students will compete in individual and team contests.
 The funpacked week also includes sightseeing, parties and cultural experiences.